lukexor/tetanes/README.md

 To build the project, ensure the dependencies are installed as outlined in the `Installation` section and then run `cargo build` or `cargo build --release` (if you want better framerates).

 Unit and integration tests can be run with `cargo test --features no-randomize-ram`.
+RAM randomization is enabled by default since this more accurately reflects the original NES, but many tests fail under this condition so it needs to be disabled.
 There are also several test roms that can be run to test various capabilities of the emulator.
 They are all located in the `tests/` directory.

 Run them in a similar way you would run a game. e.g.